skilldrick/easyforth/index.markdown

 ## Conditionals and Loops

-Now onto the really fun stuff!
-Forth, just like most other languages, has conditionals and loops for controlling the flow of your program.
+Now onto the fun stuff!
+Forth, like most other languages, has conditionals and loops for controlling the flow of your program.
 To understand how they work, however, first we need to understand booleans in Forth.

 ### Booleans